learningmatter-mit/peptimizer/README.md

 ## Tools
 ### Optimization of functionality
-Based on our work on generating novel and highly efficient cell-penetrating peptides <a href='https://www.biorxiv.org/content/10.1101/2020.04.10.036566v1'> (link)</a>, we provide a generator-predictor-optimizer framework in for the discovery of novel functional polymers.
+Based on our work on generating novel and highly efficient cell-penetrating peptides <a href='https://www.biorxiv.org/content/10.1101/2020.04.10.036566v1'> (link)</a>, we provide a generator-predictor-optimizer framework for the discovery of novel functional polymers.
 A tutorial notebook demonstrating the usage is presented in <b>Tutorial_CPP.ipynb</b>.<br>
 <ul>
   <li><b>Generator</b> is trained on the library of polymer sequences in an unsupervised fashion using recurrent neural networks, and is used to sample similar-looking polymers.</b>
   <li><b>Predictor</b> is a convolutional neural network model trained on sequence-activity relationships.
-The sequences are represented as matrices of topological fingerprints of monomers.
+The sequences are represented as matrices of monomer fingerprint bit-vectors.
+Each fingerprint bti-vector is a topological exploration of the monomer graph, where atoms are treated as nodes and bonds as edges.
 This is used to estimate the activities for unknown sequences.</li>
   <li><b>Optimizer</b> is based on genetic algorithms, and optimizes sequences by evaluating single-residue and multi-residue mutations against an objective function.
 </ul>